primaryobjects/usersonline/Readme.md

 app.use(usersonline.logger); // Enable usersonline.

 app.get('/users', function(req, res, next) {
-    // The url /users will return a JSON list of users online. res.json(usersonline.visitorList);
+    res.json(usersonline.visitorList);
 });
 ```

 Note, if you are using express.static() for static files, the line `app.use(usersonline.logger)` must come before it.

-To display the users online in a static HTML page, simply make a request to the /users method and display the resulting JSON:
+To display the users online in a static HTML page, simply make a request to /users and display the resulting JSON, as follows:

 ## users.html